Category: How we build the Wealth Shortlist

 Our analysts’ selections of global income funds have fallen short of global market index and tracker funds.
 The US accounts for well over half of the world market, so the relative performance of global funds is often determined by their US exposure – too little when the US is performing well can leave performance lagging behind.
 This has happened to lots of funds in the global income sector in recent years, many US firms favour share buybacks over dividends, making them unsuitable for an income portfolio.

-In the mixed investment sectors our selections have outperformed their peer groups, but in Mixed 20-60% they’ve underperformed their assigned benchmark index.
-This is usually because the indices have a high proportion of government bonds, a market where continued strength has wrong-footed active managers for years.
+In the mixed investment sectors, our selections have outperformed their peer groups, but in the Mixed 20-60% and Mixed 40-85% sectors, they’ve underperformed their assigned benchmark indices.
+Government bonds have presented a challenge for active managers in these areas, having performed very strongly for a long period until the end of 2021, before experiencing their largest falls in decades in 2022.
+This has been an unusual period which has wrong footed many active managers in the space.
 Our picks in the Flexible Investment sector have underperformed for much the same reason.